Castle Donington: Economy

 East Midlands Airport is served by several airlines including Ryanair, Jet2.Com, Thomson Airways and Thomas Cook Airlines.
 The express parcels company DHL has a base at the airport.
 The now-defunct airline flybmi formerly had its head office at Pegasus Business Park on the airport grounds.

 Donington Park motor racing circuit is located to the south west of the village.

-The site of the former power station has been redeveloped in to a major retail distribution hub and warehousing area.
-The principal tenant is Marks and Spencer.
+The site of the former power station has been redeveloped in to a major retail distribution hub called the East Midlands Distribution Centre and a warehousing area.
+The principal tenants are Marks and Spencer, Mediq and Super Smart.
+With the warehouses having a dedicated railhead.

 Since 2013 Norton Motorcycles has its head office in Donington Hall.
 BMI (British Midland), an airline, was headquartered in Donington Hall.
 The airline moved its headquarters to Donington Hall in 1982.
 The subsidiary bmibaby also had its head office in Donington Hall.

 Events

 The annual May Bank Holiday Medieval Market takes place in Borough Street and includes local stalls selling various kinds of produce and goods accompanied by dancing and music.

-Donington Park was the original venue for the Monsters of Rock festivals through the 1980s and 1990s, and is now the home of the annual Download Festival.
+Donington Park was the original venue for the Monsters of Rock festivals through the 1980s and 1990s, and is now the home of the annual Download Festival, the 2nd largest festival in the United Kingdom.
 It also hosted a Formula One Grand Prix – The European Grand Prix – in April 1993, which was won by Ayrton Senna.
 It was also set to be the home of the British Grand Prix from 2010 for at least 10 years, but the agreement was cancelled due to financial problems.

 The circuit formerly hosted the Donington Grand Prix Collection, at the time the world's largest collection of Formula One and Grand Prix vehicles.
 Brian Henton, an F1 driver, was born in Castle Donington.